 All of us.
-It's up to everyone to read, understand and stick to this Standard and The BT Way - our code of conduct.
+It's up to everyone to read, understand and stick to this Standard and Being trusted: our code.
 Breaching this Standard can lead to disciplinary action and in serious cases, dismissal.
 You could also cause significant damage to BT and break laws such as the UK Bribery Act (and other equivalents) which often have extra-territorial reach.